 With any luck, the potential for unexpected dog behavior will keep them away.
 But unfortunately, some people just will not be deterred.
 And then, you have to take a more straightforward approach.

 READ MORE: What Grooming Tools Do I Need For My New Dog?

 Strategy #3: Be polite, but direct.

 When all else fails, say what's on your mind.
-If you're like me, this one becomes a little tough, but let us emphasize that you're 100% in the wrong.
-As the leader of your dog's pack, you have every right to tell another person how to behave around your dog.
+If you're like me, this one becomes a little tough, but let us emphasize that you're 100% in the right.
+As the leader of your dog's pack, you have every right to tell another person how to behave around your own dog.
 When someone approaches your dog, tell the person exactly what you want.
 If you'd prefer that people ask you before petting your dog, then say that.
 If you'd rather they not pet your dog at all, then say that.
 Keep your tone polite, but be blunt.
 They are being rude for not asking in the first place, so don't feel bad with a little curtness.